Skip to content

 Our courses are live-aboard cruising courses, with all accommodations provided on board from the first evening (usually Saturday) through the last evening (usually Thursday).

-This itinerary is sample itinerary for our Virgin Islands Bareboat Skipper course.
+This itinerary is sample itinerary for our Fort Lauderdale Bareboat Skipper course.
 Your particular week may differ in specific routes, anchorages and schedules, but the main goals of sailing instruction will remain paramount.
+The specific itinerary may change based on weather, student progress and captain's discretion.
 This itinerary is not guaranteed.

 Welcome to Blue Water Sailing School.
 Students board the boat around 4pm and are greeted by the instructor.
 Cabin assignments are decided and students gear is stowed.
 An offer of cold beverages is usually meet with a resounding "yes"!
 We'll gather in the cockpit to get to meet each other learn our boating experience and discuss our goals and decide what our schedule is during the week.